shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 If the squelch is changed in the VFO the value will be remembered even if the radio is power cycled.
 However if the squelch on a channel is changed, the value is only a temporary override.

-To make the squelch change permanent to a Channel, press **Function + Green** to enter the Channel Details screen, and then press **Green** again to save the channel data to the codeplug.
+To make the squelch change permanent to a Channel, press **Function + Green** to enter the Channel Details screen, and then press **Function + Green** again to save the channel data to the codeplug.

 Note.
 If RX CTCSS is enabled, this has priority over the squelch control, and lowering the squelch threshold will not cause the squelch to be opened.